MSUSEL/msusecl-pique-data/README.md

 2. Pass the String `"local"` as the `dbContext` parameter for relevant methods.
 It is recommended to store this as a static constant, in a properties file, or in some sort of credential injection service.

 3. Hydrate the local database with data from the NVD.
+This should take between 10 and 25 minutes based on your network connection and will require approximately 1 GB of storage.

 ```java
 String local = "local";